 Canada in WW2 – The Battle of Ortona

 The small coastal town Ortona is typical for this part of the Adriatic with a harbor, a medieval castle, a railroad and some houses squeezed in between the mountains and the sea.
-Of course there are many relatively new buildings in what is supposed to be a very old town centre, the main street is too square to be charming, and ancient walls in narrow alleys are pockmarked with bullet holes or corrosion.
+Of course there are many relatively new buildings in what is supposed to be a very old town centre, the main street is too square to be charming, there is only a renovated ruin left of the castello overlooking the sea and ancient walls in narrow alleys are pockmarked with bullet holes or corrosion.
 Not so very unusual, unless you happen to have heard of the Battle of Ortona.

 The battle took place just around Christmas in 1943, when Canadian forces attacked German paratroops.
 As one of Italy’s few deep water ports on the east coast, Ortona was of high strategic importance.
-By docking ships in Ortona, the Allied forces could shorten their supply lines considerably compared to the ports in Bari and Taranto, so soldiers from the 1st Canadian Infantry Division were ordered to force their way through built up areas where the Germans had designed a defence system of interlocking positions as part of the Winter Line.
+By docking ships in Ortona, the Allied forces could shorten their supply lines considerably compared to the ports in Bari and Taranto, so soldiers from the 1st Canadian Infantry Division were ordered to force their way through built up areas where the Germans had designed a defence system of interlocking positions as part of the Winter Line running all the way across Italy to Monte Cassino.

 The result was a brutal and fierce battle, where both sides fought from house to house.
 At the end the Canadians invented a new mouse-holing tactic using artillery to pierce through walls instead of fighting in the streets.
 Both sides suffered heavy casualties, but after eight days without reinforcements the Germans withdrew.